JThomasTek/project-zomboid-server-docker/README.md

 # Project Zomboid Server Docker

-The goal of this Docker image is to make is very easy to spin up a dedicated server for Project Zomboid and make sure it stays up to date.
+The goal of this Docker image is to make it very easy to spin up a dedicated server for Project Zomboid and make sure it stays up to date.
 A lot of the inspiration for this project came from the awesome work done in the [valheim-server-docker](https://github.com/lloesche/valheim-server-docker) project.
 Over time I plan to add many of the features available there such as automated backups.
 Please be sure to check out that project if you are looking to host a Valheim server! 🎮

 # Table of Contents